uchenna631/bigbrands/README.md

 ## Acknowledgment
 * Code Institute Tutor Assistance
 * Mentor Spencer Barribal
-* Uzoamaka, Chimamanda and Samuel Ukachukwu for their support
+* Uzoamaka, Chimamanda for their love and care
+* Samuel Ukachukwu for his  advice, support and contribution

 [back to content](#table-of-content)